jose-salgado81/jose-salgado81.github.io/_posts/2023-09-27-the-perfect-document.markdown

 - Accessible
 - Uses appropriate tone

-However, it's crucial to note that these scores should stem from User Research and Analysis, not personal assessment.
+**The scores should stem from User Research and Analysis, not personal opinion.*

 ![Software Documentation Quality Chart](/documentationkpis.png)